 Your rates will go up, but at least you will have financial protection since ultimately you are responsible for anything that happens in your car.

-This means that you can be a legally licensed driver but not be insured.
-You can also make the choice of whether or not you will be letting an uninsured driver drive your car.
+Not having a car or even car insurance means that you can be a legally licensed driver but not be insured.
+You can also make the choice of whether or not you will be letting an uninsured driver drive your car once you do get a car.

-Uninsured Motorist Coverage or Underinsured Motorist Coverage does not apply to an uninsured driver driving an insured car.
-Rather, this optional coverage is financial protection in the event you are in accident with a vehicle that is not covered by insurance.
+Uninsured/Underinsured motorist coverage is optional and a financial protection in the event you are in an accident with a vehicle that is not covered by insurance.

 Also, this type of insurance only protects the insured victim of the accident, so if you are the uninsured or underinsured motorist and you are at fault for the accident, you will not receive any insurance benefits.